A Perfect Retirement Crisis Storm: Financial Advisors' Daily Digest

 The key causes are twofold: First is insufficient retirement funds, both public (mainly) and private.
 Second are increased lifespans, with recent projections that half of the kids born 10 years ago will live past age 100.

-So whatever concerns we have about the current situation, if you've followed the above then the reality confronting us is a perfect storm of a) insufficient private savings requiring reliance on b) a public system that will be enormously more strained in the future than today (i.e., with a $137 trillion gap vs. the current $28 trillion gap); and c) a significantly greater claim on what resources exist as a result of increased life expectancy.
+So, whatever concerns we have about the current situation, if you've followed the above, then the reality confronting us is a perfect storm of a) insufficient private savings requiring reliance on b) a public system that will be enormously more strained in the future than today (i.e., with a $137 trillion gap vs. the current $28 trillion gap); and c) a significantly greater claim on what resources exist as a result of increased life expectancy.

 Mauldin's take is acerbic:

-"The present standard of retiring somewhere between ages 60 and 70 is not going to be sustainable when half the population lives to 80 or 90-which is already realistic today-let alone 100 or more.
+"The present standard of retiring somewhere between ages 60 and 70 is not going to be sustainable when half the population lives to 80 or 90-which is already realistic today - let alone 100 or more.
 It's just not possible."

-Your dream of hanging up the work clothes at 65 and going on extended vacation will remain a dream until some later date."
+Your dream of hanging up the work clothes at 65 and going on extended vacation will remain a dream until some later date.

 Thornton accentuates the positive, recommending investors not delay taking action, creating a financial plan, keeping costs low, managing cash well, etc.